wilsonmar/billboard/README.md

 Arduio boards do not have the horsepower to output to HDMI.

-Coming August of 2015 is the $35 Tessel 2 from Technical Machines https://tessel.io/
+Coming August 2015 is the $35 Tessel 2 from Technical Machines https://tessel.io/
 embeds Node.js in a board with WiFi. a 580MHz Mediatek 7620N MIPS based SoC for most processing and WiFi (802.11b/g/n) communication 2 USB ports.